-How to Substitute Salted Butter for Unsalted Butter
+Substituting Salted for Unsalted Butter

-How to Replace Unsalted Butter With Butter Alternatives
+Substituting With Butter Alternatives

-If you're looking for an unsalted butter substitute because you want to make a recipe dairy-free or vegan, here are some options to consider.
+If you're looking for an unsalted butter substitute because you want to make a recipe dairy-free or vegan, there are some options to consider.
 Keep in mind that these substitutes will introduce new flavors to the recipe, and may also change the texture of the finished dish.
-You may find that you get better results by starting with a recipe that was written to be dairy-free or vegan, since someone will have already tested and perfected it.
+You may find that you get better results by starting with a recipe that was written with that diet in mind since someone will have already tested and perfected it.

-- Vegetable shortening—Replace the butter measure for measure.
-For baking, this would be preferred, as it's likely to best preserve the consistency of the finished product.
+- Vegetable Shortening: Replace the butter measure for measure.
+For baking, this would be preferred as it's likely to best preserve the consistency of the finished product.

-Replacing Half of the Butter to Cut Fat
+Cut the Butter to Cut Fat